Where the scent of orange blossom fills the air, there, one's word is respected.

-In Sicily, where the sun kisses the ancient land, a story is born, woven with firm hands, with the quiet voice of a family that upholds the honor of work, dignity, and the eternal word.
+In Sicily, where the sun kisses the ancient earth, a story is born, woven with firm hands, with the silent voice of a family that maintains the honor of work, dignity, and the eternal word.

 Before companies, there were men

-Uncle Giovanino (pictured on the right next to his brother), our Grandma Flavia's brother, was a truck driver.
-He felt the truck was an extension of his back.
-He'd leave home, leaving Aunt Rosa, his wife, with a barely visible kiss.
-And he'd travel across Italy transporting all kinds of merchandise, every load to deliver, every commitment to fulfill.
-He had no maps.
-No navigator.
-He had his head in his head, the route memorized, and the confidence of someone who had traveled it a thousand times.
-He drove in all weathers.
-In summer, the cab was like an oven—no air conditioning, the engine burning hot underfoot.
-In winter, snow and cold crept in through every crack, and ice clung to his hands.
+Uncle Giovanino (on the right in the photo, next to his brother), our grandmother Flavia's brother, was a truck driver.
+He felt the truck as an extension of his own body.
+He'd leave home with his wife, Aunt Rosa, after a brief kiss.
+And he'd travel across Italy transporting all kinds of goods, every load to deliver, every commitment to keep.
+He didn't have maps.
+He didn't have a GPS.
+He had his head, the route memorized, and the confidence of someone who had traveled it a thousand times.
+He drove in any weather.
+In summer, the cab was an oven—no air conditioning, the engine scorching under his feet.
+In winter, snow and cold seeped in through every crack, and ice clung to his hands.
 And wherever he went, people greeted him.
-They celebrated his fate.
-He was a friend of friends.
+They celebrated him.
+He was a friend to all.
 He knew everyone.
-He was a man of few words, but always polite and welcoming to anyone.
-But he was also not to be trifled with.
-A serious person, and one had to behave seriously with him.
+He was a man of few words, but always polite and helpful to anyone.
+But he was also someone you couldn't mess with.
+A serious person, and with him, you had to be serious.
 He didn't ask questions.
 And he almost never received explanations.
-It was enough for him that things were done as they should be done: well and respectfully.
+It was enough for him that things were done as they should be done: well and with respect.

 A load of apples.
 A closed door.
 An open road.

-One day, in Trentino, he was offered a shipment of apples to Calabria.
-It wasn't his usual route, but it would allow him to return south.
+One day in Trentino, he was offered a load of apples to Calabria.
+It wasn't his usual route, but it would get him back south.
 He accepted.
-When he arrived at the unloading point, he spoke clearly: "First you pay.
-Then you unload."
-They responded with the forced smile of someone who believes the world is all cunning: "Relax.
+When he arrived at the unloading point, he spoke plainly: "Payment comes first.
+Unloading comes later."
+They replied with the forced smile of someone who thinks the world is full of tricks: "Relax.
 Let's get started.
-The boss will be right here."
+The boss will be here soon."
 They unloaded half the truck.
 Then the boss arrived.
-He said: "We're not going to pay for the transport."
-Giovanino didn't respond.
+And he said: "We're not going to pay for the transport."
+Giovanino didn't reply.
 He didn't argue.
-He closed the truck.
+He locked the truck.
 And returned to Sicily.
 From that moment on, those apples were no longer merchandise.
-They were a principle.
+They were a beginning.

-Two boys, two Piaggio Ape 50s, and a distant look.
+Two boys, two Piaggio Ape 50s, and a distant gaze.

-Upon his return, he found his two nephews.
-They were young, but with a look of calm intelligence.
-Every day they worked on the street, as street vendors, with two Piaggio APE 50s, who knew every curve of the island.
+Upon returning, he found his two nephews.
+They were young, but their eyes held a quiet intelligence.
+Every day they worked on the street as street vendors, with two Piaggio APE 50s that knew every curve of the island.
 They loaded, sold, and returned.
-But that day, when they saw the apples in the truck, they understood immediately: "There are too many.
-We're not going to sell them with just the APEs.
-Let's take them to the market."
+But that day, seeing the apples in the truck, they understood immediately: “There are too many.
+We won’t be able to sell them all with just the APEs.
+Let’s take them to the market.”
 No sooner said than done.
 They arrived at the market.
-The vendor told them the same thing he told many others: "Leave them here.
-I'll sell them.
-I'll tell you how much I made later."
-But they didn't.
+The vendor told them the same thing he told many others: “Leave them here.
+I’ll sell them.
+I’ll tell you how much I made later.”
+But not them.
 They stayed.
 Silent.
 To one side.
-Watching every gesture.
-Listening to every whispered figure.
+Observing every gesture.
+Listening to every number whispered.
 Reading every glance.
 Every hand movement.
 Every small sign that in the market is worth more than a signature.
-Finally, the vendor turned around and said, “Do something.
-You guys go buy the merchandise.
+Finally, the vendor turned and said: “Do one thing.
+You go and buy the merchandise.
 Bring it to me.
 I’ll sell it here.”

 Those guys are serious.
 Those... are the twins.

-Thus, a profession was born.
-It wasn't written on paper.
-It was spoken out loud.
+That's how a trade was born.
+It wasn't written down.
+It was spoken aloud.
 By others.
-They began to move.
-First, by clients.
-Then by suppliers.
-Then by transporters.
+They started to spread the word.
+First to the clients.
+Then to the suppliers.
+Then to the carriers.
 Little by little, the network expanded.
-And it grew naturally, because those who work well attract those who work well.
+And it grew organically, because those who do good work attract others who do good work.
 Many didn't even know their names.
-But they said with confidence: "Those guys... are serious."
-"Those guys... keep their word."
-"Those... are the twins."
-They needed no introduction.
-It was enough to be present.
-And they were.
+But they said with certainty: "Those guys... they're serious."
+"Those guys... they keep their word."
+"Those guys... are the twins."
+They didn't need introductions.
+Their presence was enough.
+And they were there.

 2007.
-History takes a name.
+The story takes a name.
 The agency is born.

-In 2007, Gaetano Cinturrino, raised among checkouts, negotiations, and early mornings, who was already working in a Sicilian market at the age of sixteen, left for Spain.
-He didn't leave to start from scratch.
-He left to give shape and name to what was already a method, presence, and reliability.
-Thus was born Cinturrino Fruit Management.
-An agency built within the markets, among those who buy and sell, among those who load and unload, among those who know that merchandise is not just merchandise: it's responsibility.
+In 2007, Gaetano Cinturrino, raised amidst crates, negotiations, and early mornings, who was already working in a Sicilian market at the age of sixteen, left for Spain.
+He wasn't leaving to start from scratch.
+He was leaving to give shape and a name to what was already method, presence, and reliability.
+Thus, Cinturrino Fruit Management was born.
+An agency built within the markets, among those who buy and sell, among those who load and unload, among those who know that merchandise is not just merchandise: it is responsibility.
 A different kind of agency.
 Because it was born from the land.
-And it expanded into the countryside.
+And it expanded across the countryside.

-Today we manage more than 500,000 tons per year, with a system that connects people, locations, and operations around the world.
+Today we manage over 500,000 tons annually, with a system that connects people, locations, and operations worldwide.
 Wherever serious work is needed, we're there.
 We've built a solid network.
-And if today we collaborate with professionals in every corner of Europe and beyond, it's because we're still the same as always.
-Those who keep their word.
+And if we collaborate with professionals in every corner of Europe and beyond, it's because we're still the same as always.
+The ones who keep their word.

 Today we are professionals who choose professionals.